harrycresswell/hc/content/articles/launching-albion-cycling.md

 ### Code snippets

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+#### Code snippets

+To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+Take a look at the source for this post to get an idea about how it works.